tzbob/gavial/README.md

 Before the application is running it should tell you in which mode it is running; websockets or xhr.
 After starting up it says at which location it is available, by default at: http://localhost:8080/

+### Using an IDE

+To find your way around the API in a much more convenient way it is recommended to use an IDE.
+[IntelliJ](https://www.jetbrains.com/idea/) with the Scala tools is what we use.
+After using the template you can use the IDE wizard: `file` -> `new project from existing sources` -> `build.sbt`.
+After importing you should have your Gavial project available with code completion and all other Scala tools.

 ## Creating a counter

 Now that you know how to get a Gavial template up and running, let us expand the hello world template to a shared counter: